 Overall this bake is very sticky and sweet from the maple syrup.
 But you can’t miss the maple flavour.
 The Streusel sits both on the bottom (when you turn the cake out this will be the top) and in the middle.
 The syrup is also distinct and the bottom as you let it soak in whilst the cake is hot.
 All this has a nutty addition with walnuts included in the streusel crumb and sprinkled on the top.
 Overall, the cake is a naughty, sticky treat for the weekend.
 Best served at room temperature, and as always, great with a bit of cream!

-The recipe is inspired by the Humming Bird Bakery.
+The recipe is adapted from the Humming Bird Bakery.

 - 50g Light Brown Sugar